Pardeep2842/Electricity-Billing-System/README.md

 ## Deployment <a name = "deployment"></a>

-First Run the file next we get a GUI for calculate the bills and print.
+First Run the file next we get a GUI for Entering the Customer details, calculate and print the bills.

 ![Ebillimage1](https://github.com/Pardeep2842/Electricity-Billing-System/blob/main/Ebillimage1.png)